GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts/_content.md

 We are aware that these two outages occurring simultaneously is particularly inconvenient for all our users, and our power-users and organisational partners in particular.
 We apologise for this inconvenience.

-## 4 Apr 2025: URGENT: The DEA Sandbox is offline until further notice
+## 4 Apr 2025: URGENT: The DEA Sandbox is offline until further notice (Resolved)

 Digital Earth Australia (DEA) is conducting a review of the [DEA Sandbox](https://app.sandbox.dea.ga.gov.au/) to address ongoing technical issues.
 DEA Sandbox is offline while the review takes place.
 We will communicate updates with you throughout the review process.
 We apologise for any inconvenience and appreciate your understanding.